UMAprotocol/docs/docs/getting-started/oracle.md

 ## UMA's Data Verification Mechanism

 The Data Verification Mechanism (DVM) is the dispute resolution service for contracts built on UMA Protocol.
-Disputes occur via to channels:
+Disputes occur via two channels:

 - Disputes from the Optimistic Oracle
 - Disputes from contract liquidations